ADEOLA440/LITA_DATA-_ANALYSIS_PROJECT/README.md

 #### My Result For Sales Data
-Our Sales Data analysis tells a story of what our customers love and how they shop.
-Shoes are the star of our sales, selling over 600,000 units and becoming our best-selling product.
+Our Sales Data analysis tells a story of what the customers love and how they shop.
+Shoes are the star of sales, selling over 600,000 units and becoming the best-selling product.
 Meanwhile, socks, though popular, came in last with about 180,000 sold.
-Each month brought its own pattern, with February being the busiest month of all.
-As the year went on, the first and second quarters showed strong, high sales.
+Each month brought its own pattern,as the year went on, the first and second quarters showed strong, high sales.
 But as summer turned into fall, sales began to drop, and by the fourth quarter, they were down by over 50%.
 Looking at different regions, the South led the way, making up 44% of our sales, followed by the East at 23%, the North at 18%, and finally, the West with 14%.
 Each area added its own flavor to our overall numbers, but together, they showed the store’s success across the map.
 One surprising insight was that higher-priced items usually sold better.
 Customers seemed to prefer spending a bit more when they felt the product’s quality was worth it.
 And, overall, the average sales rate was an impressive 211.78%, showing strong customer interest throughout the year.